ooni/backend/Readme.md

 version: 3.0.0

-> If OONI were a car, the OONI Pipeline would be it's engine
+> If OONI were a car, the OONI Pipeline would be its engine

 Pipeline is responsible for aggregating data from network measurement clients (such as OONI Probe) and analyze it to identify network anomalies.